ucldc/ingest_deploy/README.md

 This will provision the workers by installing required software, configurations and start running Akara & the worker processes that listen on the queues specified.
-You should see the worker processes appear in the rq monitor once this is done.
+You should see the worker processes appear in the rq monitor dashboard once this is done.

 NOTE: if you already have provisioned worker machines running jobs, use the --limit=<ip range> eg. --limit=10.60.22.\*.
 Rerunning the provisioning will put